We are the Church. Unlimited.

 In August of that year, Pastor Bil unveiled the new name: Church Unlimited.
 He also announced a new vision to minister on a global level, and to take God’s message as far as possible.

-Grounded in the Purpose Driven movement, Church Unlimited—that began as Bay Area Fellowship almost 20 years ago—is today recognized as a thriving community filled with friendly and passionate people who serve and love God.
+Grounded in the Purpose Driven movement, Church Unlimited—that began as Bay Area Fellowship more than 20 years ago—is today recognized as a thriving community filled with friendly and passionate people who serve and love God.

 As a result of their balanced ministry, Church Unlimited received the prestigious Church Health Award from Pastor Rick Warren and Purpose Driven Ministries.
 Given on qualitative criteria rather than “size or shape,” the award recognizes churches that understand the importance of maintaining a balance between the five biblical purposes: worship, fellowship, discipleship, ministry, and mission.